pnnv/notes/ctf/Modern Crypto.md

 	- Today RSA might use 4096-bit number for n.
 Nobody currently knows how to factor the numbers of that size quickly, which is to say that RSA is pretty secure.

 #### The security of RSA
 - **Finding prime factors of the modulus.** It is always *possible* to crack RSA by computing someone's private key from their public key.
 All it takes is being able to factor the modulus (the number n that's common to both public and private key) into its two prime factors.
-However, if the modulus is big enough, even though it will be *possible* to do the factorization
+However, if the modulus is big enough, even though it will be *possible* to do the factorization, it will not be *feasible*-- meaning the time/ computing-power required to do it is simply too great.

+#### CAC knows crypto
+> CAC stands for Certificate Authority Certificate.
+It is a third party organization responsible for issuing digital that are responsible for verifying authenticity and integrity of the public key and its associated identity.